dandycheng/firebase-chatroom/README.md

 # firebase-chatroom

-A mini project made as a proof of concept, comprised of:
+A mini project made as a proof of concept; it is comprised of:
   * HTML
   * CSS
   * JS (Pure JS and Node.js)